 Statistical query (SQ) bounds : The statistical query (SQ) framework measures the computational hardness of learning a task in the presence of noise.
 It measures the hardness of learning a task by the number of statistical queries needed by a learning algorithm to learn the true function.
-Statistical queries are defined by some polynomially-computable property Q of labeled instances and a tolerance parameter $\tau \in [0, 1]$ over $(x, y) \sim D$ where D is the data distribution.
+Statistical queries are defined by some polynomially-computable property Q of labeled instances and a tolerance parameter $\tau \in [0,1]$ over $(x,y) \sim D$ where D is the data distribution.
 For a query, the algorithm receives a response from the oracle within τ error of the true value.
-The statistical dimension, or SQ-dim, is measured in terms of the number of queries necessary to do the same.
+The statistical dimension, or SQ-dim, is measured in terms of the number of functions in the hypothesis class that the learning algorithm needs to distinguish and the number of queries necessary to do the same.
 Correlation between two functions is used to define the statistical query dimension.